Blog banners

 4. Plan for growth

-Aim to grow in line with demand and shrink in times of churn.
-Design your SaaS environment to easily accommodate a growing number of tenants without expanding your operational or infrastructure footprint significantly.
+Aim to grow in line with demand and shrink during churn.
+Design your SaaS environment to easily accommodate a growing number of tenants without significantly expanding your operational or infrastructure footprint.

 5. Track and analyze tenant metrics